Adam-Yonas/orbit-observer-91/README.md

 ## Architecture / Design Decisions

-The system is currently designed to run most computation directly in the frontend.
+The system is structured as a separation between data ingestion, simulation, and visualization, with an emphasis on responsiveness and clarity.

+Orbital data is sourced from publicly available satellite tracking datasets in the form of Two-Line Element (TLE) data.
+These TLEs represent the current known state of objects in orbit.

+Instead of treating this data as static, the system continuously propagates each object forward in time using the SGP4 model.
+This means the system is not just displaying where objects are, but actively predicting where they will be as time evolves.

+As a result, the environment shown to the user is constantly updating, reflecting a dynamic system rather than a snapshot.
+This is critical for exposing how relationships between objects change and how risk emerges over time.

+The current architecture is frontend-first.
 The frontend, built with React and Vite, is responsible for:
-- rendering the system in real time
+- rendering the system in 3D
 - handling user interaction
 - performing orbit propagation using SGP4
 - running proximity detection
 - simulating cascade events

-This decision was intentional.
-Running simulation logic in the browser allows:
+Running this logic in the browser was an intentional decision.
+It allows:
 - immediate feedback to user actions
 - no network latency during interaction
-- faster iteration during development
+- rapid iteration during development

-This makes the system feel responsive and enables real-time exploration of scenarios.

 The backend is implemented in FastAPI and currently serves as a lightweight API layer.
-It includes a health endpoint and provides a structured foundation for future expansion.
+It provides a health endpoint and a structured foundation for future expansion.

 The system is deployed using:
 - GitHub Pages for the frontend